simonkirbysimonkirby/rse-portfolio/README.md

 # Dependencies

 Dependencies for the project can be found in `requirements.txt`.
+This was generated using `pipreqs`, so might be too abridged for some users.
 These can be installed in a virtual environment in the standard way.
-Most dependencies should be familiar: all visualisations have been created using `matplotlib`, some arithmetic has been completed with `numpy`, and network creation has been handled with `networkx`.
+Most dependencies should be familiar: all visualisations have been created using `matplotlib`, some arithmetic has been completed with `numpy`, some polygon manipulation with `shapely`, and network creation has been handled with `networkx`.

 Two dependencies should be highlighted:
 * `descartes`: extends the `matplotlib` patch functionality, which is incredibly useful when plotting room polygons.